clamstew/mandrill-tutorial/README.md

 __________________________

-<h4>Example APP: My Penpal</h4>
+<h4>Example APP: My Mail Sender</h4>

-We are going to build a quick application to send emails out to users who subscribe to your mailing list.
+We are going to build a quick application to send email to yourself.<!--s out to users who subscribe to your mailing list.-->

-I created a bare bones Rails App for this tutorial on using Mandrill.
+I created a bare bones Sinatra app for this tutorial that you can fork from this repo and clone down.

-__But first, lets get a Mandrill account.__
+__But first, let's get a Mandrill account.__

 <h4>Get API Key:</h4>
 Go to [https://mandrill.com/signup/](https://mandrill.com/signup/) and *set up a quick FREE acount*.
 You just got 12,000 emails per month!